CBZ-D-velop/Ansible-Role-Labocbz-Add-Certificates/README.md

 An Ansible role install a CA your server and/or get cryptographic content.

+The Ansible role enables the import of SSL certificate bundles, which are files either in ZIP format or any other archive format, both locally and remotely.
+When the type of bundle is specified as a CA (Certificate Authority), the role automatically includes it in the cacerts of the target machines, enhancing the security and trust of SSL communications.

+In the context of SSL communication, Certificate Authorities play a crucial role in establishing trust between clients and servers.
+When a certificate is signed by a trusted CA, it verifies the authenticity and integrity of the certificate, enabling secure connections between systems.
+The role's ability to automatically add the CA bundle to the cacerts ensures that the target machines trust the certificates issued by that particular Certificate Authority.

+By seamlessly updating the cacerts with the CA bundle, the role streamlines the process of establishing trust between the target system and the Certificate Authority.
+This ensures that SSL connections are secured and authenticated, allowing clients to confidently trust the certificates presented by the servers.

+In addition to handling CA bundles, the role efficiently manages both local and remote files, performing necessary fetch and placement operations.
+The inclusion of basic authentication support enhances the security of remote file handling, ensuring that SSL certificate bundles are retrieved securely.

+In summary, the Ansible role provides a comprehensive solution for SSL certificate management, offering flexibility in handling various types of bundles, including CAs.
+The automatic inclusion of CA bundles in the cacerts of target machines streamlines the trust establishment process, ensuring secure and authenticated SSL connections within the environment.

 ## Folder structure

 By default Ansible will look in each directory within a role for a main.yml file for relevant content (also man.yml and main):